 International Heritage Cooperation: travel compensation

-Dutch organisations are eligible to apply for travel compensation in preparation of their heritage project.
+Professionals and organisations are eligible to apply for travel compensation in preparation of their heritage project.

-The travel expense scheme is intended to strengthen International Heritage Cooperation project applications by enabling the Dutch applicant to travel to the respective partner country to meet potential partners and experts and to obtain firsthand knowledge of the local situation.
+The travel expense scheme is intended to strengthen International Heritage Cooperation project applications by enabling the applicant to travel to the respective partner country to meet potential partners and experts and to obtain firsthand knowledge of the local situation.
 We hope that this will help the project be better embedded in the local context and that it will increase the reciprocity of the proposed project.

-• Heritage experts from the ten partner countries + China, South Korea, Morocco and Egypt can apply for a return ticket to the Netherlands in order to set up an International Heritage Cooperation project with a Dutch partner.
+• Heritage experts from the ten partner countries + China, South Korea, Morocco and Egypt can apply for a return ticket to the Netherlands to set up an International Heritage Cooperation project with a Dutch partner.

-• Dutch organisations wishing to invite a heritage expert from one of the ten partner countries or from China, South Korea, Morocco or Egypt as a speaker for a conference, lecture or event on the subject of the heritage that connects the Netherlands with one of these countries can also apply to the travel expenses scheme.
+• Dutch organisations wishing to invite a heritage expert from one of the ten partner countries or China, South Korea, Morocco or Egypt as a speaker for a conference, lecture or event on the subject of the heritage that connects the Netherlands with one of these countries can also apply to the travel expenses scheme.

 • Heritage experts from one of the ten partner countries now also have the possibility of being reimbursed for a ticket to one of the other ten partner countries.